 Handshake's entityID is:

 Handshake's AssertionConsumerService Post URL is:

 Attribute or NameID Suggestions

 NOTE: The attribute or NameID you specify should return a value matching the format of the auth_identifier field from your student syncs.
 You should specify the value you selected (either a NameID OR an attribute) in your Handshake SSO Preferences (after step 4 here).
 You should not use both NameID and an attribute.

 ADFS or Azure AD Configuration

 We've created a guide to configure your claim rules if you are using ADFS as your Identity Provider, which can be found here.
 The claim rule configuration for ADFS and Azure AD will be almost identical, so you can use the above guide as a reference if you are using Azure.
 The main difference between these two Identity Providers is the following setting under your Handshake SSO Preferences page:

-You will need to leave this box unchecked (disabled) if you are using ADFS, but will need to enable this setting if you are using Azure AD.
+You will need to leave this box unchecked (disabled) if you are using ADFS or Azure AD.

 Step 3: Login to Handshake to Setup SSO

 Setting SSO up on Handshake is self-service!
 After your career services admin has added you to Handshake you can begin SSO Setup and Testing.